hechoendrupal/drupal-api/README.md

 This project is an attempt to decouple some Drupal functionality to make it available to external applications or projects.

-The idea behind this is to share functionality to:
+The idea behind this is to share functionality between:
 - [DrupalConsole](https://github.com/hechoendrupal/DrupalConsole)
 - [DrupalGenerator UI](drupalgenerator)